Community Investment Pillars That Guide our Corporate Giving

 Powering Clean and Healthy Communities

-Calgary Health Foundation – TransAlta has a partnership with the Calgary Health Foundation to support the Newborn Needs campaign in support of the development of a new Foothills Medical Centre Neonatal Intensive Care Unit (NICU), serving all of southern Alberta.
-TransAlta provided an initial $1 million of support in 2021, as part of a $2 million total commitment over a five-year term.
+Calgary Health Foundation – TransAlta’s partnership with the Calgary Health Foundation to support the Newborn Needs campaign in support of the development of a new Foothills Medical Centre Neonatal Intensive Care Unit (NICU), serving all of southern Alberta.
+In 2023, TransAlta donated the final $200,000 of its $2 million commitment.
 The NICU will be a Centre of Excellence for Calgary, Alberta, Canada, and the world.
 The expanded, 58-bed, two-floor unit will double the NICU capacity and incorporate a hybrid model including both single rooms and open care spaces, ensuring each newborn is cared for in the most appropriate setting for their unique needs.
 In total, the roster of care providers and team members will exceed 350 individuals, all focused on ensuring the best possible outcomes for every single newborn who needs the NICU.
 This project will transform newborn and maternal healthcare across southern Alberta.

 TransAlta Tri-Leisure Centre – The TransAlta Tri-Leisure Centre is a sporting and recreation destination for many active and involved residents from the communities of Parkland County, Spruce Grove and Stony Plain in Alberta.
 At the facility, thousands of local residents and many of our employees participate in a wide range of sporting and cultural activities and join together in community causes.